 PumaMesh vs. Legacy MFT

-The technical proof is still here, but the first question is simpler: can your transfer platform keep data secure, governed, fast, and understandable without adding more tools?
+The technical proof is still here, but the buyer question is simple: can your transfer platform keep data secure, fast, governed, and explainable without adding more products?

 Side By Side

 The decision is no longer just "can it transfer a file?"
-Buyers compare operating simplicity, security, policy, speed, and proof across the whole data path.
+Buyers compare operating simplicity, security, speed, predictable cost, and proof across the whole data path.

 Criterion